Effyiex/Hacker-Karl/README.md

 # Hacker-Karl
 A Java Game I made when i was younger!
-It's about a "Hacker" and yeah... pretty... silly xD
+(Discontinued) It's about a "Hacker" and yeah... pretty... silly xD